aejensen1/BetterFog/README.md

 - Extremely feature rich configurable settings with changeable hotkeys
 - Not binary with No Fog and All Fog - You can set the density and colors to any level!
 - Thousands of potential fog presets.
 Set your game to fit your mood.
 - Fog density can adapt to different moons/weathers, or just specified moons/weathers by blacklisting the others.
+The atmosphere can be augmented to your liking.
 - Reduces eye strain.
 Are you in a dark room?
 Squinting to see through super thick fog two inches away from the screen?
 Darken the fog colors & decrease fog density to relieve some headache.
 - No fog not only removes ground fog but also clouds, smoke, and pipe fog (not including animations)
 - If you get tired of BetterFog settings, just switch to Vanilla mode in-game.
 No need to exit and disable the mod.